No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 Conceptually, σ operator as Kan Extension performs not only lifting of morphic chains but also acts as a horizontal mapping across Z-frames, shifting conceptual flow from Fiber over Z to Fiber over Z'.

-Diagrammatically, this can be visualized as a horizontal shift:
+Diagrammatically, this can be visualized as a horizontal shift.
 ```
 Fiber over Z (Mammal):